 Once your baby is ready for breastfeeding you will notice signs.
-Rooting is one such sign: stroking the baby’s cheek results in him turning his head in the direction of your hand with his mouth open, ready to suckle.
+Rooting is one such sign: stroking the baby’s cheek results in turning the head in the direction of your hand with the mouth open, ready to suckle.
 Other signs of readiness include the ability to latch on and suck, increasingly alert wakefulness when feeding, and the overall comfort level during feeding.
-In the early weeks, you should nurse your baby every time he shows any interest.
+In the early weeks, you should nurse your baby every time he or she shows any interest.

 So, while no mother expects to deliver prematurely, it is never too early to plan how your baby is to be fed.
 For almost all babies, breast is best.
 And breastfeeding is even better for the vast majority of those born premature.
 By working closely with hospital staff, you can ensure that your baby gets the best nutrition possible.